 Varicose veins affect your quality of life, due to either the discomfort or the embarrassment they cause.
-But you’ve found a Brooklyn vein center and a vascular specialist who can treat those veins for you painlessly and effectively.
+But you’ve found a Brooklyn and Bronx vein center and a vascular specialist who can treat those veins for you painlessly and effectively.
 One of the treatments that Dr. George Bolotin at the Astra Vein Treatment Center recommends is radiofrequency ablation or RFA.
 This minimally invasive process uses sound waves to destroy the offending vein.
 Your blood finds another vein to flow through, and the varicose vein disappears over time.
-Call the vein clinic in Brooklyn to schedule a consultation today.
+Call the vein clinic in Brooklyn and Bronx to schedule a consultation today.

 Endovenous radiofrequency ablation, or RFA, is the newest technology for treating varicose veins.
 A minimally invasive technique, RFA uses a catheter electrode to deliver heat generated by high-frequency radiofrequency sound waves.
 The treatment causes your varicose veins to collapse and eventually disappear

-Varicose veins are the swollen, twisted and usually purple veins that protrude from your skin.
+Varicose veins are swollen, twisted, and usually purple veins that protrude from your skin.
 While they can appear anywhere on your body, they most often afflict your legs.
 Varicose veins develop when the valves in the veins fail.
 These valves are supposed to allow blood to only flow toward your heart, but once they’re damaged, the blood can pool, causing the vein to swell.
 Varicose veins can appear unsightly or be painful.
 Left untreated, they can result in more serious problems, such as:

 The longer you go before RFA treatment of varicose veins, the larger your veins may become.
 Depending on the degree of severity of your veins, your vascular specialist may recommend a different treatment, such as: